sara8487/movietrailerswebsite/README.md

-# movietrailerswebsite
-Entertainment_center.py hosts the movies and their information.
-You can add more movies to the trailer website here.

-Media.py contains the class template for the movies.
-You can add extra attributes you want to provide about the movies here.

-Fresh_Tomatoes launches an html file to preview the code in

-Find the code at work here: file:///Users/saraallen/Desktop/movies/fresh_tomatoes.html
+This project is a movies trailers website.
+It contains three files: entertainment_center.py includes the links to the movie trailers media.py includes the class structure for each movie fresh_tomatoes.html includes the html to format the movie trailers website

+To run the program launch fresh_tomatoes.html in your browser

+Copyright Sara Allen 2015